 While not all rural farmers have access to this, new farm management software is available to calculate food rations and milking systems in order to make farm management simpler.
 In many ways, this software is the way of the future.
 Dairy farmers have seen an increase in milk yield by providing cows with housing containing proper bedding and agricultural farmers have also been shown to have an increase in crop yield.

-Given the significance of agricultural production in African countries, it is important that farmers get proper yield.
-This production provides the population of Africa with food, and supports the economy by allowing farmers to export goods to other countries.
-That being said, rural farmers are often isolated and can be severely affected by disasters; such as, drought and flooding.
+Given the significance of agricultural production in African countries, it is important that farmers get proper yields.
+This production provides the population of Africa with food and supports the economy by allowing farmers to export goods to other countries.
+That being said, rural farmers are often isolated and can be severely affected by disasters; such as drought and flooding.
 That’s why it’s important for African countries to invest in modern technologies, which will increase yield, overall.